 PTC Keeps Your YAML Translations Up to Date

-You don’t need to go through the setup again or re-upload files.
-Translations stay aligned with your code as your product evolves.
+You don’t need to re-upload files or trigger updates manually.
+Your translations stay aligned with your product as it evolves.

 Start Translating YAML Files with PTC